Icarus: Everything we know about the sci-fi co-op survival game

 It sure doesn't sound like it.
 Hall described Icarus as PvE survival, and made no mention of PvP.
 Admittedly, we still have a lot to learn about Icarus before it comes out.

-There are some similarities to DayZ and other survival games like Rust, but a lot of ideas for Icarus were inspired by other games, and some are not even in the survival genre.
+There are some similarities to DayZ and other survival games like Rust, but a lot of ideas for Icarus were inspired by other games, some of which aren't even in the survival genre.
 Hall says Rocketwerkz looked at Skyrim for its archery (you can craft bows and arrows), Kerbal Space Program for its rocket modification, Mudrunner and Snowrunner's vehicle systems, and Deep Rock Galactic's mining.

 Hall also cited the rules of battle royale games as a way to give players direction and structure in Icarus, hence the countdown timer for every excursion.
 "I think if you look at Fortnite and PUBG, they've really shown us if you package things well and explain it well, it resonates much better with gamers," he said.
 "We want to do that same thing with PvE survival."